-Linuxiac is an independent media platform dedicated to publishing the latest news from the Linux world and Open Source software.
-Here you will find primarily articles about Linux in general.
-It is a relatively new, fast-growing website on the Linux subject.
-Founded by Bobby Borisov and launched in May 2020, Linuxiac quickly became a trusted source for Linux news.
+Linuxiac is an independent media platform that publishes the latest news from the Linux world and Open Source software.
+Here, you’ll primarily find articles about Linux in general.
+Founded by Bobby Borisov and launched in May 2020, it quickly became a trusted source for all things Linux.

 Our Linux & Open Source News